-Such was the night, so lovely, still, serene, When, by a hermit thorn that on the hill Had seen a hundred flowery ages pass, A damsel kneeled to offer up her prayer, Her prayer nightly offcred, nightly heard.
-This ancient thorn had been the meeting-place Of love, before his country's voice had called The ardent youth to fields of honour, far Beyond the wave ; and hither now repaired, Nightly, the maid, by God's all-seeing eye Seen only, while she sought this boon alone-Her lover's safety, and his quick return.
-In holy humble attitude she kneeled, And to her bosom, fair as moonbeam, pressed One hand, the other lifted up to heaven.
+Such was the night, so lovely, still, serene, When, by a hermit thorn that on the hill Had seen a hundred flowery ages pass, A damsel kneeled to offer up her prayer, Her prayer nightly offered, nightly heard.
+This ancient thorn had been the meeting-place Of love, before his country's voice had called The ardent youth to fields of honour, far Beyond the wave; and hither now repaired, Nightly, the maid, by God's all-seeing eye Seen only, while she sought this boon alone ; Her lover's safety and his quick return.
+In holy, humble attitude she kneeled, And to her bosom, fair as moonbeam, pressed One hand, the other lifted up to heaven.
 Her eye, upturned, bright as the star of morn, As violet meek, excessive ardour streamed, Wafting away her earnest heart to God.

-Her voice, scarce uttered, soft as Zephyr sighs On morning lily's cheek, though soft and low, Yet heard in heaven, heard at the mercy-seat.
-A tear-drop wandered on her lovely face; It was a tear of faith and holy fear, Pure as the drops that hang at dawning-time, On yonder willows by the stream of life.
-On her the moon looked stedfastly; the stars, That circle nightly round the eternal Throne, Glanced down, well pleased: and everlasting Love Gave gracious audience to her prayer sincere.
+Her voice, scarce uttered, soft as zephyr sighs On morning lily's cheek, though soft and low, Yet heard in heaven, heard at the mercy-seat.
+A tear-drop wandered on her lovely face; It was a tear of faith and holy fear, Pure as the drops that hang at dawning-time, On vonder willows by the stream of life.

-Oh, had her lover seen her thus alone,
+O had her lover seen her thus alone,